Africa

 Day 11

-Today we drive 5-hours southwards through central Nambia to Windhoek, travelling via Otjiwarongo and stopping at the local handicraft market at Okahanja.
+Today we drive 5-hours southwards through central Nambia to Windhoek, travelling via Otjiwarongo and time permitting we will stop at the local handicraft market at Okahandja.

 Your tour ends in Windhoek, where you will be dropped at your hotel in the late afternoon.